-It is in our nature as human beings to want to help others, and in our best interest to bring value to others in our own organization.
-A customer with whom you have secured Preferred Position is more likely to refer you to others in their organization if they see the benefit in doing so.
-Articulate with your customer contact the value you could bring to others in their organization and their central role in doing so.
-Successfully networking throughout the client organization creates more value for the client company, increased credibility and relationship health for your initial customer contact among his/her own team, and more business for you!
+- Network within the client organization.
+It’s in our nature as human beings to want to help others, and in our best interest to bring value to others in our own organization.
+The customers you are in Preferred Position with are more likely to refer you to others in their organization if they see the benefit of it.
+Articulate with your primary contact(s) at the account the value you could bring to others in their organization.
+Successfully networking throughout the client organization increases your credibility, creates more value for the client company, strengthens your relationship with your initial contact(s), benefits their relationships internally, and means more business for you!